Flags-In Ceremony at Arlington National Cemetery honors fallen servicemembers

-Each year the Flags-In Ceremony honors the fallen heroes buried there.
-On Thursday, before dawn hundreds of soldiers took part in the ceremony.
+Each year, the Flags-In Ceremony honors the fallen heroes buried there.
+On Thursday, hundreds of soldiers took part in the ceremony.
 They placed flags at more than 250,000 graves in the cemetery.

 Staff Sergeant Gerald Morgan said it was a privilege for him to be part of the event.